syne-tune/syne-tune/docs/source/tutorials/basics/basics_promotion.rst

 somewhat larger for ASHA stopping than for ASHA promotion.

 It is not a priori clear when stopping or promotion-based scheduling will work better.
-When it comes to the back-end, promotion-based scheduling needs checkpointing, and the back-end needs to efficiently handle the transfer of checkpoints between workers.
-On the other hand, promotion-based scheduling does not require the back-end to stop jobs (see ``max_resource_attr`` discussion above), which can be subject to delays in some back-ends.
-Run with the local back-end, where delays play no role, stopping and promotion-based scheduling can behave quite differently.
+When it comes to the backend, promotion-based scheduling needs checkpointing, and the backend needs to efficiently handle the transfer of checkpoints between workers.
+On the other hand, promotion-based scheduling does not require the backend to stop jobs (see ``max_resource_attr`` discussion above), which can be subject to delays in some backends.
+Run with the local backend, where delays play no role, stopping and promotion-based scheduling can behave quite differently.
 In our experiments, we have often observed that stopping can be more efficient at the beginning, while promotion has an edge during later stages.